Team

 Pronouns: he/him

-Jonadab is a postdoctoral research fellow.
 He graduated with a degree in Medicine from the Fluminense Federal University, in Brazil.
 He studied at UCLA during medical school, where he also worked on brain tumor imaging research.
 Driven by a particular interest in neuroimaging, he has worked with different modalities in clinical studies, including structural and functional MRI, EEG source localization, and tractography.
 As a future neurologist, Jonadab is interested in the interplay between brain lesions and their clinical and cognitive manifestations.
-Currently, he uses ultra-high field MRI to study the mechanisms of cortical lesion formation and repair, as well as how these processes are related to brain remodeling and disease progression.
+In the lab, he focused on utilizing ultra-high field MRI to study the mechanisms of cortical lesion formation and repair, as well as how these processes are related to brain remodeling and disease progression.

 If you are interested in joining our laboratory, please contact Erin Beck at erin.beck@mssm.edu